isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

     available.

 8. After compilation, the gss_tsig hook is available in the ``premium/src/hooks/d2/gss_tsig`` directory.
-    It can be loaded by the D2.
+It can be loaded by the DHCP-DDNS (D2) daemon.

 The gss_tsig was developed using the MIT Kerberos 5 implementation but Heimdal is supported too.
-Note that Heimdal is picky about security sensitive file permissions but emits an unclear error message.
-Anyway it is a good idea to keep these files as plain, with one link and and no access for the group or other users.
+Note that Heimdal is picky about security sensitive file permissions and is known to emit an unclear error message.
+It is a good idea to keep these files as plain, with one link and and no access for the group or other users.

 The krb5-config script should provide an ``--all`` option which